What: Traveling Space Museum

 The name change is the latest step in NTU's evolution.

-The higher education institution started in 1979 as
+The higher education institution started in 1979 as the Navajo Skill Center to offer workforce trade programs.

 After increasing the number of programs and expanding its mission, the school's name switched to Crownpoint Institute of Technology in 1985.